marcopeg/learnjs/contents/codepen/js/README.md

 So far you dealt with **static markup and declarative code**: _HTML_ and _CSS_.

-> They are similar in the way that you explain what you want, and then hand over to the
+> They are similar in the way that **you explain what you want**, and then hand over to the
 > browser the task of actually implementing your will.

 **And once you write the code, things won't change.**